abyssnow/AndroidJniDemo/README.md

 + libsecond.so: which depends librist.so and  provides java interface.
 + libthird.so: which poverid java interface

 Let's learn how to build them.
+So that you can **provide your library to customers**.

 Create a `jni` folder and place the source file into this folder.
 Then create the `Andorid.mk` and `Application.mk` file.